Discipline Ideas for Church and Sunday School

 to mitigate negative behavior, thereby preventing the need for negative discipline.

-For younger children, a positive discipline technique we have used we call a
+For younger children, a positive discipline technique we have used

 (A long peacock feather or a colorful stick with long, thin colorful strands of Mylar attached to the end of it.)

-At the beginning of each semester, we ask children what it means to behave, and then allow them to participate in making their own
+At the beginning of each semester, we ask children what it means to behave, and then allow them to participate in

-rules.
+helping establish the classroom rules.
 We also guide them in understanding the kinds of good behavior we expect from them.
 (They know the correct answers: sit up,

 don't talk when the teacher is talking, be kind to the people around you, keep your hands to yourself, etc.) We tell them if they obey the rules, they will be noticed for good behavior and then tickled with the wand on the top of their heads.
 At the end of class, those who have been tickled receive a reward.
 (We dole out mini-mints or stickers.)
 If a child misbehaves, rather than focus on the bad behavior, teacher swirls the wand in the air in an exaggerated motion and looks for the child or children who are behaving, and then tickles them on top of their heads.